MathaiMarvin/Task-Train/README.md

 - Update a Task item

 ### Creating a Task
 To create a project one has to fill the entries to the following form.
-Upon submission the application redirects to all Tasks.
-One can also press the logo above to navigate to all Tasks.
+Upon submission the application redirects to all tasks.
+One can also press the logo above to navigate to all tasks.